kartik2112/Indian-Sign-Language-Translation-CNN/README.md

 This dataset has 10 digits and 23 out of the 26 letters of the alphabet.

-A CNN was trained on this dataset and an accuracy of 98.14% on unseen test dataset.
+A CNN was trained on this dataset and an accuracy of 98.14% was observed on unseen test dataset.

 ## Model